ArturStokkeland/Infotrack/README.md

 ---

-I would've liked to explore concepts such as N-tier architecture and unit testing for this project, but I can't spend more time on it as my dissertation is due in just a few days
+I would've liked to explore concepts such as N-tier architecture and unit testing for this project, but I can't spend more time on it as my dissertation is due in just a few days.

 That should cover everything.
 If you have any issues or questions, please get in touch!